FrankHB/YSLib/3rdparty/freetype/Readme.en-US.txt

 = DS
 Currently only building on Windows is tested.
-Msys and devkitARM are required.
+MSYS and devkitARM are required.
-The environment variable "DEVKITARM" should be set properly like "/C/devkitPro", to make sure the toolchain files can be found.
+The environment variable "DEVKITARM" should be set properly like "/C/devkitPro/devkitARM", to make sure the toolchain files can be found.
 Copy the directory "builds" to the freetype source directory, change current working directory to "builds" and run the script "build-ds" to build the static library.
 The script "build-ds.sh" is for UNIX shell.
 Alternatively, use "build-ds.cmd" for Windows command shell.
 The script will clean "objs" directory in the freetype source directory, then copy necessary files, call "make -j -f buildlib.mk".